Most companies spend huge budgets creating content to get people to sign up to their product.

 But once a customer signs up, it’s left to a handful of badly written FAQs to help people get the most from the product.
 It’s no wonder up to 60% of users who sign up for a free trial use a product once and never come back.

 If you’re not helping to educate your customers, you’re giving your competitors a chance to fill in the gaps.
-Here’s five lessons we’ve learned for creating best practice content.
+Here are five lessons we’ve learned for creating best practice content.

 1. Give the entire lesson